REVENGE977/Win10-Tweak-Toolbox/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/b/b0/Chocolatey_icon.png" width="95" align="right"/>

 ### What is Chocolatey ?
-[Chocolatey](https://chocolatey.org/) is a package manager for windows, which means you can install a program by using commands instead if setups
+[Chocolatey](https://chocolatey.org/) is a package manager for windows, which means it will give you the ability to download & install a program by using commands instead if setups

 <br/>
 <img src="https://l.top4top.io/p_1905hnmof1.png" width="95" align="right"/>